By Malcolm Lee Kitchen III | Margin Of The Law

 James Madison understood what most modern Americans have forgotten: government is the threat, not the protector.

-That’s not a management philosophy.
-It’s a containment strategy.
+That is not a management philosophy.
+It is a containment strategy.

 The Constitution’s structure assumes government will seek to expand.
-The checks and balances weren’t designed to make government function smoothly—they were designed to make government devour itself before it could devour you.
+The checks and balances were not designed to make government function smoothly.
+They were designed to make government devour itself before it could devour you.

 Every enumerated power in Article I, Section 8 is a fence.
-If the power isn’t listed, the federal government doesn’t have it.
-The specificity wasn’t bureaucratic housekeeping—it was the shackle.
+If the power is not listed, the federal government does not have it.
+The specificity was not bureaucratic housekeeping.
+It was the shackle.

 The Bill of Rights Is a List of Prohibitions